Stefanie van der Gragt

-Stefanie van der Gragt ([ˈsteːfaːni vɑn dər ˈɣrɑxt]; born 16 August 1992) is a Dutch professional footballer who plays as a defender for Inter Milan and the Netherlands national team.
-She has represented her country at the 2015 FIFA Women's World Cup and 2019 FIFA Women's World Cup.
+Stefanie van der Gragt ([ˈsteːfaːni vɑn dər ˈɣrɑxt]; born 16 August 1992) is a Dutch former professional footballer who played as a defender for the Netherlands national team.
+She represented her country at the 2015 FIFA Women's World Cup and 2019 FIFA Women's World Cup.

 Club career

 Her career started at the youth teams of amateur club Reiger Boys in Heerhugowaard.
 She then played for Kolping Boys youth team, another amateur club in Oudorp.

 A move to AZ Alkmaar in 2009 started her professional career, as she was able to play in the highest professional national league (Eredivisie).
 After two seasons at the club, in 2011, she joined Telstar where she played for the next four years.
 In 2015 she moved to FC Twente and after one season she joined the German Bundesliga team Bayern Munich.
 Due to injuries, she had few opportunities to play in Germany and in 2017 she moved back to the Netherlands, signing with Ajax.

 On 4 July 2018, she joined Spanish side FC Barcelona.

 On 12 June 2020, she moved back to join AFC Ajax.
-On 5 August 2022, van der Gragt joined Italian club Inter Milan.
+On 5 August 2022, Van der Gragt joined Italian club Inter Milan.

+In April 2023 she announced her retirement after the 2023 World Cup to join back AZ Alkmaar as manager.

 International career

 Her debut for the Netherlands women's national football team came on 8 March 2013 against Switzerland in a 2013 Cyprus Cup match.

 She was also part of the Dutch teams of the 2015 FIFA Women's World Cup and the winning team of the UEFA Women's Euro 2017, playing all matches in both tournaments.
+After the 2017 tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 At the 2019 FIFA Women's World Cup, she scored in the Netherlands' quarter-final victory over Italy.

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.

+She scored in the Netherlands' opening match of the tournament against Portugal which was the only goal of the match.
+It meant Van der Gragt scored in successive World Cups.